Home

 no info British Traditional Ballads in the Southern Mountains (Vol. 1), Various Artists (Jean Ritchie), 1961

-no info Classic Scots Ballads, Ewan MacColl and Peggy Seeger, 1961
+no info Classic Scots Ballads, Ewan MacColl & Peggy Seeger, 1961

 info Horton Barker: Traditional Singer, Horton Barker , 1962